Inocybe geophylla: Description

+The variety lilacina is similar in shape but tinted lilac all over, with an ochre-brown flush on the cap umbo and the base of the stem.
+It has a strong mealy or earthy odour.

 Similar species

+It may require microscopy to distinguish the species from I. umbratica.
+I. pudica is also similar.

 Larger mushrooms can be confused with members of the genus Tricholoma or the edible Calocybe gambosa, though these have a mealy smell and gills that remain white.
-In Israel, it is confused with edible mushrooms of the genus Tricholoma, particularly Tricholoma terreum, and Suillus granulatus, all of which grow in similar habitat.
-In North America it resembles mushrooms of the genus Camarophyllus.
+In Israel, it is confused with edible mushrooms of the genus Tricholoma, particularly T. terreum, and Suillus granulatus, all of which grow in similar habitat.
+In North America, it resembles mushrooms of the genus Camarophyllus.

-The variety lilacina is similar in shape but tinted lilac all over, with an ochre-brown flush on the cap umbo and the base of the stem.
-It has a strong mealy or earthy odour.
-This variety could be mistaken for the edible amethyst deceiver (Laccaria amethystina), although the latter species has a fibrous stipe, a fruity smell and lacks the ochre-coloured umbo.
-It is a similar coloration to the wood blewit, although mushrooms of that species generally grow much larger.
+The variety lilacina could be mistaken for the edible amethyst deceiver (Laccaria amethystina); the latter has a fibrous stipe, a fruity smell and lacks the ochre-coloured umbo.
+It is a similar coloration to the wood blewit (Collybia nuda), although mushrooms of that species generally grow much larger.

-I. pudica and Clitocybe nuda are also similar.

 Distribution and habitat

 Inocybe geophylla is common and widespread across Europe and North America.
-In western North America it is found under live oak, pine and Douglas fir.
-Both varieties are found in the Canadian Arctic regions of northern Manitoba and North West Territories, with the nominate form found in dryish tundra heath communities composed of American dwarf birch (Betula glandulosa), Arctic willow (Salix arctica), dwarf willow (S. herbacea), polar willow (S. polaris ssp. pseudopolaris), snow willow (Salix reticulata), bog bilberry (Vaccinium uliginosum var. alpinum), lingonberry (V. vitis-idaea var. minus), alpine bearberry (Arctostaphylos alpina), alpine bistort (Persicaria vivipara), Arctic bell-heather (Cassiope tetragona) and northern white mountain avens (Dryas integrifolia) and var. lilacina in moist mossy tundra heaths, alongside such plants as American dwarf birch, snow willow, Arctic bell-heather and northern white mountain avens.
+In western North America it is found under live oak, pine and Douglas-fir.
+Both varieties are found in the Canadian Arctic regions of northern Manitoba and North West Territories, with the nominate form found in dryish tundra heath communities composed of American dwarf birch (Betula glandulosa), Arctic willow (Salix arctica), dwarf willow (S. herbacea), polar willow (S. polaris ssp. pseudopolaris), snow willow (S. reticulata), bog bilberry (Vaccinium uliginosum var. alpinum), lingonberry (V. vitis-idaea var. minus), alpine bearberry (Arctostaphylos alpina), alpine bistort (Persicaria vivipara), Arctic bell-heather (Cassiope tetragona) and northern white mountain avens (Dryas integrifolia) and var. lilacina in moist mossy tundra heaths, alongside such plants as American dwarf birch, snow willow, Arctic bell-heather and northern white mountain avens.
 It is mycorrhizal, the fruiting bodies are found in deciduous and coniferous woodlands in summer and autumn.
 Within these locations, fruiting bodies may be found in grassy areas and near pathways, or often on rich, bare soil that has been disturbed at roadsides, and near ditches.

 In Israel, I. geophylla grows under Palestine oak (Quercus calliprinos) and pines, with mushrooms still appearing in periods of little or no rain as they are mycorrhizal.

-In Western Australia, Brandon Matheny and Neale Bougher (2005) pointed to collections of what was referred to as I. geophylla var. lilacina by some Australian taxonomists, as a misapplication of the name I. geophylla var. lilacina; the specimens have been reclassified as the species Inocybe violaceocaulis.
+In Western Australia, Brandon Matheny and Neale Bougher cited collections of what was referred to as I. geophylla var. lilacina by some Australian taxonomists, as a misapplication of the name I. geophylla var. lilacina; the specimens have been reclassified as the species I. violaceocaulis.